chmitch/AIAdjacent/Student/05-AzureML.md

 1. Demonstrate usage of the API.
 1. Create a new dataflow in Power BI to leverage the published API.

+## Basic Hackflow
+1. Create an Azure Machine Learning Workspace in your Azure Subscription (Enusre it is "Enterprise")
+2. Go to "https://ml.azure.com" to launch the new "Studio" experince
+3. Create a "Dataset" from a new "Datastore" by connecting it to the SQLServer in earlier labs and running "select * from

+## Hints

+1. Have a closer look at the columns in BikeBuyerTraining and Prospective Buyer.
+What is different about these two tables?
+Are there any differences that could be preventing you from using your model?

+## Learning resources

 ## Hints
 1. If you don't want to write code to call the REST API, Postman is a great tool. (http://getpostman.com)